Skenderija Complex

 Skenderija in one glance: A complex, not one building

-Skenderija is not a single arena, but a vast, multi-layered urban environment designed to unify sport, commerce, and culture.
-Located on the site of a 15th-century bazaar established by Skender Paša, the modern complex serves as a "concrete rose" that bridges the city's historical core with its modern expansions.
+Skenderija is not a single arena, but a vast, multi-layered urban environment designed to consolidate culture, sport, and commerce into one "Agora", a contemporary meeting place.
+Located on the site of a 15th-century bazaar established by Skender Paša and emerging during a period of intensive post-war construction, the complex was a progressive experiment in social planning, integrating a modern traffic bridge while repurposing the existing steel bridge as a dedicated pedestrian corridor.

-The site is organized around a central elevated square, or plateau, which serves as the primary outdoor gathering space.
+The complex is organized around a central elevated square, or plateau, which serves as the primary outdoor gathering space.
 Beneath and around this plateau are four distinct components: the 1972 core (comprising the Youth Centre and the Main Hall), the Ledena dvorana (the 1980s Olympic Ice Hall addition), the Privredni grad (an extensive underground shopping mall), and the Main Press Centre.
-During the 1984 Games, these parts worked in tandem to handle tens of thousands of athletes, journalists, and spectators daily.

 The 1972 core: Youth Centre and Main Hall

 The foundations of Skenderija were born from Sarajevo’s rapid expansion in the 1960s.
-Recognizing a lack of large-scale exhibition and indoor sporting space, the city commissioned a complex that would become a "monument of socialist Yugoslav architecture."
-This core was officially opened on 29 November 1969—Republic Day—with the glitzy premiere of the Partisan film epic Battle of Neretva.
+Recognizing a lack of large-scale exhibition and indoor sporting space, the city commissioned a complex that would become a "monument of modern Bosnian-Herzegovinian architecture."

-Adjacent to the hall is Dom Mladih (The Youth House).
-In the years leading up to the Olympics, this multi-functional venue became a "cult gathering place" and one of the most modernist, Western-styled clubs in Yugoslavia.
-It was the launchpad for the "Sarajevo School of Pop-Rock," where legendary Balkan stars like Dino Merlin and Bijelo Dugme began their careers.
+Adjacent to the hall is Dom Mladih.
+In the years leading up to the Olympics, this venue became a "cult gathering place" and one of the most modernist, Western-styled clubs in Yugoslavia.
+It was the launchpad for the "Sarajevo School of Pop-Rock," where legendary stars like Dino Merlin and Bijelo Dugme began their careers.
 During the 1984 period, this 1972 pillar shifted from a music hub to a vital protocol and media facility.

 Additions for the Olympic period

 When Sarajevo was awarded the Games in 1978, organizers realized the existing infrastructure was insufficient for the full scale of Olympic ice sports.
-While the brand-new Zetra complex was being built, Skenderija underwent a massive expansion between 1977 and 1983 to transform it into a "state-of-the-art ice-sports centre."
+While the complex was originally planned with five phases, only two were realized: the original 1969 construction and the 1983 Olympic expansion.
+Three additional planned phases remained unconstructed.

 Privredni grad: The shopping centre